Program Schedule and Themes

 Understanding the mind and the brain

-Exploring the ways in which psychology – from the lenses of practice, science and education – can, does or should promote equity, diversity and inclusivity Black Psychology Section
+Exploring the ways in which psychology – from the lenses of practice, science and education – can, does or should promote equity, diversity and inclusivity Asian Psychology

 Sexual Orientation and Gender Identity